Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You need to ensure that web11597200 is protected from malware by using Microsoft Antimalware for Virtual Machines and is scanned every Friday at 01:00.
 To complete this task, sign in to the Azure portal.

 - [x] 1.
 In the Azure portal, type Virtual Machines in the search box, select Virtual Machines from the search results then select web1234578.
 Alternatively, browse to Virtual Machines in the left navigation pane.
-2. In the properties of web11597200, click on Extentions + Applications under Settings of VM.
+2. In the properties of web11597200, click on Extensions + Applications under Settings of VM.
 3. Click the Add button to add an Extension.
 4. Scroll down the list of extensions and select Microsoft Antimalware.
 5. Click the Create button.
-This will open the settings pane for the Microsoft Antimalware Extension.
+This will open the settings panel for the Microsoft Antimalware Extension.
 6. In the Scan day field, select Friday.
 7. In the Scan time field, enter 60.
 The scan time is measured in minutes after midnight so 60 would be 01:00, 120 would be 02:00 etc. 8.
 Click the OK button to save the configuration and install the extension.

 **[⬆ Back to Top](#table-of-contents)**